glentner/python-102/docs/source/tutorial/testing.rst

     ==================================== 1 failed in 0.21s =====================================

 Pytest has found our test modules and run all our tests.
-Each module will be reported on it's own line.
+Each module will be reported on its own line.
 A `dot` will appear while it is running each test.
 An ``F`` is printed when a test fails with a summary of what happened.
 Here we see that our final comparison failed and we are told precisely what the problem is.